ovosh2281337/bing-sd/README.md

 Clay- Clay model, throne from Game of Thrones

-amigurumi - amigurumi, European woman, casual dressed when using amigurumi, ANY thing will become knitted/woven.
+Amigurumi - amigurumi, European woman, casual dressed when using amigurumi, ANY thing will become knitted/woven.
 Even an apple (or a tree or a girl or something else) will be knitted